NicusorN5/NicusorN5/README.md

 I'm just a hobbyst programmer with interests in 3D graphics, reverse engineering and software preservation.

 ## Projects
-Projects that I'm working on.
+Projects that I'm currently working on or contributing.

 | | Description | Languages | Repository |
 |--|--|--|--|